Anushkatech5/portfolio/README.md

 # Modern Next.js Portfolio

-Welcome to my portfolio, built with cutting-edge technologies like Next.js, Three.js, Framer Motion, and TailwindCSS.
-This project is designed to present my skills and experience in a professional and visually engaging manner.
+Welcome to my portfolio, built with Next.js, Three.js, Framer Motion, and TailwindCSS.
+This project is designed to showcase my skills and experience in a visually engaging and professional manner.

+## 🌐 Live Deployment

+The portfolio is deployed and can be viewed online at [https://anushka-ai.vercel.app/](https://anushka-ai.vercel.app/).

 ## 🚀 Getting Started